Clemency Montelle

 Email: c.montelle@math.canterbury.ac.nz

-I am a lecturer for the Department of Mathematics and Statistics at the University of Canterbury, Christchurch, New Zealand.
+I am a Professor in the School of Mathematics and Statistics at the University of Canterbury, Christchurch, New Zealand.
 I have a first-class honours undergraduate degree, with a double major in Mathematics and Classical Studies (with an emphasis in Greek and Latin).
 After completing a Masters degree, granted with distinction, I was awarded a Fulbright graduate student award which supported PhD research at Brown University, Providence RI, USA, at the Department of the History of Mathematics under the expert guidance of the late Professor David Pingree, Dr Alice Slotsky, and Dr Kim Plofker, reading original texts in the Exact Sciences in Greek, Latin, Sanskrit, Arabic, and Cuneiform.
-I maintain on-going collaboration with Dr Kim Plofker.

-I am the On-Campus Representative for Fulbright New Zealand for the University of Canterbury, as well as the Fulbright regional alumni coordinator for Canterbury region.
+I am the On-Campus Representative for Fulbright New Zealand for the University of Canterbury.

-I am a founding member of the New Zealand South Asia Research Center, Christchurch, New Zealand (NZSARC), a New Zealand based organization dedicated to promote local and international collaboration of research on South Asia.
+I am the director and a founding member of the New Zealand South Asia Research Center, Christchurch, New Zealand (NZSARC), a New Zealand based organization dedicated to promote local and international collaboration of research on South Asia.

 I am the New Zealand Vice-President for the Australian Association for the History, Philosophy, and Social Studies of Science (AAHPSSS).